Urs Lehmann

-Urs Lehmann (born 1 April 1969 in Rudolfstetten) is a former world champion in alpine skiing, president of the Swiss Ski Federation, CEO of the Similisan Group and candidate for the FIS presidency.
+Urs Lehmann (born 1 April 1969) is a Swiss former alpine skier, world champion, president of the Swiss Ski Federation, CEO of the Similisan Group and candidate for the FIS presidency.

 For 10 years Urs Lehmann competed in the alpine World Cup, was member of the Swiss national team and won Downhill gold at the World Championship 1993 in Morioka.
 He was Junior World Champion Downhill in 1987.
 As Eurosport Co-commentator, Salomon Race Director from 1997 – 2002 and as a member of the board of the Laureus Sports for Good Foundation Switzerland.

 He has a PhD in economics from the University of Zurich and is fluent in German, English, French, Italian and Spanish.

 Urs Lehmann is married to Conny Kissling (former Swiss freestyle skier and world champion in combined 1986).
 They have a daughter.